 white-horse-campsite2

-Popping on a pair of shorts, slapping on some sunscreen and a pair of shoes to walk in (not thongs this time), we set off to begin the famous Hooker Valley Track.
+We put on a pair of shorts, slapped on some sunscreen and a pair of shoes to walk in (not thongs this time), we set off to begin the famous Hooker Valley Track.

 • It’s pretty much a carpark, but the scenery is unreal, so I give this spot a strong 8/10.